Summary and Schedule

 Installing Git

-Windows users will need to install GitBash
+Windows users will need to install GitBash which is a

-linux-like terminal that comes pre-installed with Git
+linux-like terminal that comes pre-installed with Git.

-You will use conda
+You will use conda from within the GitBash

 shell to manage environments and software instalation.